Design and Technology

 2. Implementation

 We use a clear and comprehensive scheme of work in line with the National Curriculum where teaching and learning should show progression across all key stages within the strands of Design & Technology.
 The scheme follows a spiral curriculum, with key areas revisited again and again with increasing complexity, allowing pupils to revisit and build on their previous learning.
 The Design and technology national curriculum outlines the three main stages of the design process: design, make and evaluate.
 Each stage of the design process is underpinned by technical knowledge which encompasses the contextual, historical, and technical understanding required for each strand.
 Cooking and nutrition* has a separate section, with a focus on specific principles, skills and techniques in food, including where food comes from, diet and seasonality.
+Knowledge Organiser’s are used by the children to identify new vocabulary, people of interest and new techniques.
+These are available to parents by request, due to Kapow copyright laws.

 Through Kapow Primary’s Design and technology scheme, pupils respond to design briefs and scenarios that require consideration of the needs of others, developing their skills in six key areas.